-The new subscriptions that would be fulfilled if better broadband were available.
+Latent demand is the new subscriptions that would be fulfilled if better broadband were available.
 These end-users, or potential subscribers, already know they want better broadband.
 This market segment is identified through demand aggregation campaigns, signing people up to ‘fiberhoods’, service zones, etc.

-The demand that is nurtured and grown when the value of broadband and online business applications is personalized to end users.
+Potential demand is the demand that is nurtured and grown when the value of broadband and online business applications is personalized to end users.
 Potential demand becomes active demand by raising awareness with citizens and businesses about what they could and should be doing online – this is broadband utilization.
 Higher levels of utilization drive demand for higher value network services.
 Accompanying training and technical support is critical, along with incentives, to show technology pragmatists what this technology can do for them, why they should care, helping them use it meaningfully and connect to higher value broadband and online services.

 How to plan for active, latent, and potential broadband demand are addressed in SNG’s holistic approach to measuring broadband>>